makrai/notes/turney10-vector-sem.md

 * Dice `2xy / (|x|^2 + |y|^2)` and Jaccard coefficients
   Nem tudom, hogy a Jaccard-indexet hogyan általánosítja nem-bool számokra
-* Lee (1999): measures that focused more on overlapping coordinates and less on the importance of negative features (i.e., coordinates where one word has a nonzero value and the other has a zero value) appear to perform better.
-In Lee’s experiments, the Jaccard, Jensen-Shannon, and L1 measures seemed to perform best
+* Lee (1999): measures that focused more on overlapping coordinates and less on the importance of negative features (ie, coordinates where one word has a nonzero value and the other has a zero value) appear to perform better
+  * the Jaccard, Jensen-Shannon, and L1 measures seemed to perform best
 * Given a word `w_0`, if we use a high/low/similar-frequency sensitive measure to score other words according to their similarity with `w_0`, words with frequencies higher than/lower than/similar to `w_0` will tend to get